Anker PowerHouse II 300

 2. Battery for days!

 I needed something when on jobs, Wedding Videographer that I can have no doubt I can charge anything I may possibly need on the go, multiple times over.
 Camera batteries, rechargeable batteries for mics and lights.
 My cell phone if needed.
 It’s nice to be able to use a battery and just pop it on to charge (even though I have like 5 backups lol, it’s a safe keeping peace of mind knowing you’ll never run out).

-I’ve even used this for weekend getaways at the cabin with no power and was able to keep my phone charged and other devices up and running for 3 days no problem.
+I’ve even used Anker Powerhouse II 300 for weekend getaways at the cabin with no power and was able to keep my phone charged and other devices up and running for 3 days no problem.
 And the light was a nice touch!

-4. A power station with first class class quality and performance!
+4. A power station with first class quality and performance!

 It comes with:

 • An AC wall charger with a 60 inch AC power cord and a 58.5 inch charging cable